-China says it will transfer US drone; Trump slams Beijing over incident
+US says China will return underwater drone

 The statement added that the US "has been frequently deploying ships and aircraft to conduct close-in surveillance and military surveys in waters facing China.
 China firmly opposes such acts and demands the US cease such activities.
 China will stay alert over relevant US activities and will take necessary measures to counter them."

-Messages left with the Pentagon and State Department were not immediately returned Saturday morning.
+A message left with the State Department was not returned Saturday.

+Saturday morning, Trump tweeted, "China steals United States Navy research drone in international waters - rips it out of water and takes it to China in unprecedented act."

 The incident, the latest encounter in international waters in the South China Sea region, occurred earlier this week about 100 miles off the Philippine port at Subic Bay.